NVIDIA/OptiX_Apps/README.md

 The implementation is prepared to fetch all NVML entry points, but currently only needs six functions for the required NVLINK queries and GPU device searches.
 Note that peer-to-peer access under Windows requires Windows 10 64-bit and SLI enabled inside the NVIDIA Display Control Panel.
 Under Linux it should work out of the box.

-This example is derived from rtigo3, but uses only one rendering strategy ("local-copy") and is solely meant to run multi-GPU NVLINK systems, because the local-copy rendering distribution of sub-frames is always doing the compositing step.
+This example is derived from rtigo3, but uses only one rendering strategy ("local-copy") and is solely meant to run on multi-GPU NVLINK systems, because the local-copy rendering distribution of sub-frames is always doing the compositing step.
 The Raytracer class got more smarts over the Device class because the resource distribution decisions need to happen above the devices.
 The scene description format has been slightly changed to allow different albedo and/or cutout opacity textures per material reference.